O-C-R/accession/README.md

 ##Credits

-MoMA's data is in the public domain under a CC0 License.
-This code is released under a CCA License.
+MoMA's data is in the public domain under a CC0 License: https://creativecommons.org/share-your-work/public-domain/cc0/ This code is released under a CC BY License: https://creativecommons.org/licenses/by/4.0/